Step-by-Step: How to Form a Florida LLC

 - The LLC itself cannot serve as its own registered agent

 Before filing: Your registered agent must consent to serve.
-If using a professional registered agent service, they handle this automatically.
-If designating yourself or another individual, confirm they agree — their name and address will appear in the public record on Sunbiz.org.
+A professional service handles this automatically.
+If you designate yourself or another individual, confirm they agree, because their name and address will appear in the public record on Sunbiz.org.

-Our registered agent service is $99/year.
-It keeps your personal address off public filings, ensures documents are never missed, and includes same-day forwarding of all received correspondence.
+Our registered agent service is $99 per year, and it comes free for the first year when we handle your formation.
+It keeps your personal address off public filings and ensures served documents are never missed.

-This is the official filing that creates your LLC under Florida law.
-You submit Articles of Organization (Form INHS18) through Sunbiz.org.
+This is the filing that creates your LLC under Fla.
+Stat. § 605.0201.
+You submit Articles of Organization, form CR2E047, either electronically through Sunbiz.org or by mailing the CR2E047 PDF.

-- LLC Name — Your chosen name with "LLC" or "Limited Liability Company" designator
+- LLC Name with the "LLC" or "Limited Liability Company" designator

-- Principal Office Address — The main address where the LLC conducts business (can be a home address; can be outside Florida)
+- Principal Office Address (can be a home address; can be outside Florida)

-- Registered Agent Address — Must be a physical Florida street address (this is where legal documents will be served)
+- Registered Agent Address (a physical Florida street address, where legal documents will be served)

-- Organizer — Name and address of the person submitting the filing (does not need to be a member)
+- Organizer name and address (need not be a member)

-Confirmation: Once processed, your LLC's record appears on Sunbiz.org with a unique document number.
-You can download your filed Articles of Organization directly from the site — this serves as your official proof of formation.
+Confirmation: Once processed, your LLC's record appears on Sunbiz.org with a document number, and you can download the filed Articles directly from the site as your proof of formation.

-See our online filing guide for screenshots and a detailed walkthrough of the Sunbiz.org interface.
+See our online filing guide for a detailed walkthrough of the Sunbiz interface.

 Step 5: Draft Your Operating Agreement

-After your LLC is approved (or concurrently while waiting for processing), draft an operating agreement.
-This internal document is not filed with the state — it stays with your records.
+After filing (or while you wait), draft an operating agreement.
+This internal document is not filed with the state; it stays with your records.

-Under §605.0105, Florida law gives operating agreements broad authority to govern your LLC's operations, overriding most default statutory rules.
-Your operating agreement should cover:
+The Florida Revised LLC Act gives operating agreements broad authority to override most default statutory rules.
+Yours should cover:

 - Ownership percentages and capital contributions